tiadrop/timeline/README.md

 #### Mitigation

 * `timeline.tween()` now accepts TimelinePoint as a starting position, and provides an overload that replaces the `duration: number` parameter with `end: TimelinePoint`.
-* Should you encounter a case where this change still causes issue, eg `tl.tween(0, tl.end / 2, ...)`, `tl.end.position` is equivalent to the old API's `tl.end`.
+* Should you encounter a case where this change still causes issue, eg `timeline.tween(0, timeline.end / 2, ...)`, `timeline.end.position` is equivalent to the old API's `timeline.end`.

 #### Enhancements (non-breaking)